ZoltanOnody/aoc2019/README.md

 Advent of Code is here!

 I'm a very competitive person but waking up early is not my strong side.
 So, instead of waking up 4 hours earlier every day and compete with other, I decided to do something else.
 I'll challenge myself to solve the problems each day in a different programming language.
-I'm planning to write some basic unit/integration test for all my solutions and also provide all the resources I used for solving the problems.
+I'm planning to write some basic unit/integration test for _most of_ my solutions and also provide all the resources I used for solving the problems.

 ## Why?